copperdogma/next-authjs-psql-base-template/docs/e2e-testing.md

 # End-to-End Testing Guide

-This document provides instructions for running and writing end-to-end (E2E) tests for the Next.js application using Playwright with Firebase Authentication.
+This document provides instructions for running and writing end-to-end (E2E) tests for the Next.js application using Playwright with NextAuth.js.

 ## Overview

-Our E2E testing follows industry best practices for testing Next.js applications with Firebase Auth.
+Our E2E testing follows industry best practices for testing Next.js applications with NextAuth.js.
 The setup uses Playwright's built-in capabilities to:

 - **Manage Servers**: Automatically start and manage the Next.js development server
 - **Handle Authentication**: Set up and reuse authentication state
-- **Use Emulators**: Test against Firebase Auth emulators for consistent, isolated testing
+- **Use Test Database**: Test against a dedicated test database for consistent, isolated testing
 - **Provide Diagnostics**: Comprehensive debugging with trace files, screenshots, and logs

 ## Running Tests